atlas604/traffic-sign-classifier/README.md

 ![Results](./images/prediction.png)

 The model was used to identify images found on the web showcased an accuracy of 50%.
-One of the images however, did not belong to the training dataset so it was expected that the model was unable to make the right prediction.
-For improvements, I believe utilizing different pre-processing techniques for the data set can resolve the issue.
+One of the images however, did not belong to the training dataset so it was expected that the model was unable to make the correct prediction.
+For improvements, I believe utilizing different pre-processing techniques for the data set can resolve the issue for the other images it should have predicted correctly.
+As an example, the visibility of the sign in the last test image was obscured by the snow.
+We can apply filters on the test data set to allow for more leniency, ignoring debris or environment variables impacting the visibility of signs.

 Conclusion